 Click Update after editing to save the revised report.
 Saved reports can also be deleted when no longer needed by clicking Delete at the bottom of the edit screen.

-Manager does not actually save reports as documents or files.
+Manager does not save reports as documents or files.
 It stores definitions of reports, including necessary dates, titles, column headings, etc. When a saved report is viewed, Manager actually creates it in real time from the stored definition.
 Therefore, a deleted report can always be recreated, because Manager never deletes the underlying transactions, only the information needed for a particular display.
 And if report formats are improved as Manager is updated, all saved reports will automatically be updated, too.

 Definitions of reports can be cloned.
 This capability is useful when nearly identical reports must be produced, especially when they are complex.
 For example, Profit and Loss Statements might be generated under both accrual and cash basis accounting.